ivanvoitovych/viewi-reactphp-demo/README.md

 Remove your `index.php` which contains Viewi standalone application code, you won't need it.

-### Serve static files from public folder
+### Serve static files from a public folder

-If you don't have a middleware for static files or you application is not behind any of the web servers (Apache, Nginx, etc.) you will need `StaticFilesMiddleware` (Not production ready, only for demo purposes).
+If you don't have a middleware for static files or your application is not behind any of the web servers (Apache, Nginx, etc.) you will need `StaticFilesMiddleware` (Not production-ready, only for demo purposes).

 `App\Middleware\StaticFilesMiddleware.php`